Title and statement of responsibility area

 Scope and content

 Album containing photographs of the construction of the Dominion Tire Company manufacturing plant in what was then Berlin, Ontario.
-Includes photographs of the construction process, the surrounding land, the interior and exterior of the building during construction, equipment used the tire manufacturing process and employees on the factory floor. etc. People photographed in the album are predominantly white men with the exception of a white woman included in office shots on pages 3 and 4 and a Black man standing with a broom next to machinery on page 53.
-The majority of the people in the album are unidentified.
-Included are Talmon Henry Rieder (page 1), [Ed Cable?] and Irene Bain (page 3), Dr. Wood (page 6), and J.I.
+Includes photographs of the construction process, the surrounding land, the interior and exterior of the building during construction, equipment used the tire manufacturing process and employees on the factory floor, etc. Although the majority of the people are unidentified the following people appear in the album: Talmon Henry Rieder (page 1), [Ed Cable?] and Irene Bain (page 3), Dr. Wood (page 6), and J.I.
 Franklin Anthes (page 9 and 53).

 Immediate source of acquisition